 The college conducts specialist health camps on regular basis in its surrounding villages and urban slums.
 Fortnightly camps are conducted at Kannamangala, where in on an average 200 patients are seen by the specialists of various departments in each visit.
 These patients are given free treatment and referral cases are treated free of cost at Vydehi Hospital.
 Camps are also conducted in other villages covering radius of up to 30 kilometres.

 Postgraduate teaching in Research Methodology and Biostatistics is provided to the post graduate students of the institution.
 Post graduate training in Community Medicine has started since June 2008.
 There are regular seminars, journal club meetings, case presentations and family health studies every week.
 The post graduates are also posted to the Rural Health Training centres and the Urban Health Training Centre and other peripheral postings.
-They are also involved in the planning and organization of the health camps, field visits, National and School health programmes.
+They are also involved in the planning and organization of the health camps, Family Adoption Programme, field visits and National and School health programmes.

 Kannamangala RHTC lab is Accreditated by National Accreditation Board for Testing and Calibration Laboratories (NABL)